MathOnco/valis/docs/html/_sources/README.rst.txt

 .. image::  https://github.com/MathOnco/valis/raw/main/docs/_images/banner.gif

 VALIS, which stands for Virtual Alignment of pathoLogy Image Series, is a fully automaated pipeline to register whole slide images (WSI) using rigid and/or non-rigid transformtions.
 A full description of the method is descriped in the paper by `Gatenbee et al. 2021 <https://www.biorxiv.org/content/10.1101/2021.11.09.467917v1>`_.
-VALIS uses `Bio-Formats <https://www.openmicroscopy.org/bio-formats/>`_, `OpenSlide <https://openslide.org/>`__, `libvips <https://www.libvips.org/>`_, and `scikit-image <https://scikit-image.org/>`_ to read images and slides, and so is able to work with a wide variety of formats.
+VALIS uses `Bio-Formats <https://www.openmicroscopy.org/bio-formats/>`_, `OpenSlide <https://openslide.org/>`__, `libvips <https://www.libvips.org/>`_, and `scikit-image <https://scikit-image.org/>`_ to read images and slides, and so is able to work with over 300 image formats.
 Registered images can be saved as `ome.tiff <https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/>`_ slides that can be used in downstream analyses. ome.tiff format is opensource and widely supported, being readable in several different programming languages (Python, Java, Matlab, etc...) and software, such as `QuPath <https://qupath.github.io/>`_, `HALO by Idica Labs <https://indicalab.com/halo/>`_, etc...

 The registration pipeline is fully automated and goes as follows:

     .. image::  https://github.com/MathOnco/valis/raw/main/docs/_images/pipeline.png

    #.
 Images/slides are converted to numpy arrays.
 As WSI are often too large to fit into memory, these images are usually lower resolution images from different pyramid levels.